 For more information on scheduling a school fieldtrip, community outing, and volunteer or stewardship events, please contact Program and Event Facilitator, Joel Zavala at email@example.com.

 Once the site of a waste and slag dumping ground from surrounding industrial operations since the late 1800s, the City of Chicago and the Chicago Park District teamed up in early 2000s to restore this area to a healthy habitat and eco-recreation park.
 The Chicago Park District acquired the site in 2011 and began the park planning, environmental assessment, and community input process.
 A Framework Plan for the park was completed in 2014.
 Design for the bike park feature in the southwest section of the park began in 2014 and the bike park opened in 2016.
 The northwest section of the park also opened to the public in 2016 with a new walking trail and parking lot.
-Big Marsh will be the site for the future Ford Calumet Environmental Center, expected to open in 2018.
+Big Marsh will be the site for the future Ford Calumet Environmental Center.